 SUPPORT AND CAPACITY-BUILDING

 Based on requests from national malaria programmes, AMP provides globally-recognized expert technical assistance through distance and in-country missions to help countries successfully plan and execute complex ITN distribution campaigns.
 Since 2004, AMP has supported countries in sub-Saharan Africa, Asia-Pacific and the Americas.
-In addition, countries have participated in AMP-organized workshops and trainings aimed at strengthening and sharing the skills of national malaria programmes and partner organization staff in ITN campaign planning, logistics, social and behavior change, implementation, monitoring and evaluation and continuous distribution.
+In addition, countries have participated in AMP-organized workshops and trainings aimed at strengthening and sharing the skills of national malaria programmes and partner organization staff in ITN campaign planning, logistics, social and behaviour change, implementation, monitoring and evaluation and continuous distribution.

 Scaling up efforts to prevent malaria, including achieving and sustaining universal coverage and access to and use of ITNs, will speed countries towards their malaria control and elimination targets and save the lives of millions of children and adults in malaria-endemic countries.
 The work of the AMP partnership is helping to make this possible.